-Bias adjustment via Simulation Extrapolation
+Bias adjustment via simulation extrapolation

-An intuitive but crude bias corrected estimate for the causal effect would be $\hat{\beta}{1E}/I{GX}^2$.
+An intuitive but crude bias-corrected estimate for the causal effect would be $\hat{\beta}{1E}/I{GX}^2$.
 In a preliminary investigation, however, this approach did not work well.
 Even when the true value of I{GX}^2 is large, its estimate is a random quantity and can sometimes be close or equal to zero (as we will subsequently illustrate and explain in Figure 3).
 Therefore, simply dividing the original MR-Egger estimate by I{GX}^2 can yield unstable results.
-We found that the well-established technique of Simulation Extrapolation (SIMEX) [15] to be more reliable.
+We found that the well-established technique of simulation extrapolation (SIMEX)15 to be more reliable.
 Under SIMEX, new data sets are created by simulating SNP-exposure association estimates under increasing violations of the NOME assumption.
-That is, for each new data set, a new SNP-exposure estimate for variant i is generated with a mean value equal to the observed estimate $(\hat{\gamma}i)$, but with a variance that is (1+ λ) times as large as $\,\sigma{{Xj}}^2\,$ (where $\,\lambda\,$ is a non-negative number).
-The simulated data are combined with the observed SNP-outcome estimates to yield a new value for \hat{eta}{1E} .
-This is repeated many times for the same value of λ to get an average value for $\hat{eta}{{1E}}$, and the whole process is repeated for a range of λ 's.
-The average value of \hat{eta}{1E} tends to get smaller as the magnitude of λ increases, since the regression dilution effect will be stronger.
-A statistical model is then fitted to the set of average values obtained across the λ 's, by treating them as data points.
+That is, for each new data set, a new SNP-exposure estimate for variant j is generated with a mean value equal to the observed estimate $(\hat{\gamma}i)$, but with a variance that is $(1+\lambda)$ times as large as σ{Xi}^2 (where λ is a non-negative number).
+The simulated data are combined with the observed SNP-outcome estimates to yield a new value for $\hat{\beta}{1F}$.
+This is repeated many times for the same value of λ to get an average value for $\hat{\beta}{1E}$, and the whole process is repeated for a range of λ s.
+The average value of β{1E} tends to get smaller as the magnitude of λ increases, since the regression dilution effect will be stronger.
+A statistical model is then fitted to the set of average values obtained across the λ s, by treating them as data points.
 The fitted model then enables the user to extrapolate back and estimate the value of $\hat{\beta}{1E}$ that would have been obtained if NOME had been satisfied.
-This is equivalent to setting λ to -1.
-See Figure 5 for an illustration of the method in practice and the Appendix for further technical details.
-R and Stata packages exist to implement SIMEX [16,19], providing point estimates as well as accompanying standard errors to enable full inference after bias adjustment.
+This can be viewed conceptually as setting λ to -1 to perfectly remove the measurement error: see Figure 5 for an illustration of the method in practice and the Appendix for further technical details (available as Supplementary data at IJE online).
+R and Stata packages exist to implement SIMEX^{16,19}, providing point estimates as well as accompanying standard errors to enable full inference after bias adjustment.